Joanne0330/CV/README.md

 ### Hobbies

 * Cooking.
 Watching food programmes and trying new recipes from different parts of the world.
-* Travelling around the world, visiting museums and historical sites.
+* Travelling around the world, visiting museums and historical sites. mild hiking trips.
 * Playing chamber music with friends.
 Favourite composers are: Bach, Mendelssohn, Brahms, Bartok, and Ravel.
-* Volunteer teaching music to children in refugee camps, and playing music for patients in hospital, etc.
+* Community services such as volunteer music teaching to children in refugee camps, playing music for patients in
+  hospitals, creating cultural and musical community projects, etc.